barbagroup/conferences/GTC2016/SubmitForm.md

 ## Session Title
 ------------------------

-Explore AmgX and use it to accelerate PETSc-based immersed-boundary method CFD codes
+Using AmgX to accelerate PETSc-based CFD codes

 ## Contact
 ------------------------